-The summer rains usually start in Southern Africa, December through March.
+December through March is the normal “rainy season” for southern Africa.
 This period is known as the “Emerald” or “Green” season.
 With a current South African Airways sale going on, there isn’t a better time to book a trip to the region!
 Trees are in full blooming glory and the birds are simply spectacular.
 Many species have their babies this time of year, and our clients enjoy watching tiny zebra, warthogs and elephants on their safaris.
 The little ones attract their fair share of predators offering some amazing action scenes that will stay with you for life.
 The rains may bring cooler weather and dramatic skies, but don’t worry, it never rains for very long.
 You’ll still have plenty of sunshine every day and you’ll enjoy it all without the crowds and at discounted prices.
 Read on to find out why the “Green Season” is secretly our favorite season to go on safari … and book your own green season safari with us now!

 - Safaris can be more exciting — Safari veterans often prefer the “green season” because spotting animals in dense foliage, with plenty of water to go around is more challenging and so the rewards seem greater.
 The dry season is traditionally the “high season” for safaris because, among other factors, animals congregate around waterholes and are easier to spot.
 During the green season, the animals are more spread out, the grass is tall, and the bushes are bushy.
 But on a luxury safari this is no problem because your guides and trackers are able to spot wildlife for you.
 And the brown coats of lions, hyenas and other predators show up much better against the greener bushes and verdant grass.